 Of course, some of these changes are obvious (e.g. being able to open a business without needing a physical store).
-However, with the development of the internet, other business elements were now ready to be changed forever.
+However, with the development of the internet, elements of business that were previously unquestionable are now ready to be changed forever.

 These changes included remodeling supply chains, using new marketing methods to reach new audiences, and rethinking the customer experience.

 There are a few pioneers for this new business model in regards to the e-commerce world.
-Warby Parker was one of them.
+Let's have a look at some of them below:

-If you haven’t heard of Warby Parker, they are an eye-glasses company.
-The company’s origins are a classic startup story: after losing a pair of glasses as a student and not being able to afford a new pair, the founders realised that there was a huge opportunity to disrupt a market.
+Warby Parker is an eye-glasses company.
+The company’s origins are a classic startup story: after losing a pair of glasses as a student and not being able to afford a new pair, the founders realised that there was a huge opportunity to disrupt the industry.

-As the eye-glasses industry was completely dominated by one company that was keeping prices artificially high, they decided that it was time for this to change - and thus, Warby Parker was born.
+The founders quickly realised that the eye-glasses industry was completely dominated by one company and that they were keeping prices artificially high.
+One thing became abundantly clear: it was time for a change - and thus, Warby Parker was born.

 Surely, there were some mistakes made in the process, but overall, the founders made a lot of great decisions.
 Warby Parker saved money by designing glasses in-house and selling them directly to consumers.

-Based on some "sceptical" feedback from friends and family, they came up with the idea of sending shoppers up to five pairs of glasses to try on without a commitment to buy them.
+Based on some "skeptical" feedback from friends and family, they came up with the idea of sending shoppers up to five pairs of glasses to try on at home- without a commitment to buy any of them!
 Since then, many copy-cat companies have followed this strategy, especially in the eye-glasses industry.

 Starting an Online Shop: A Beginner's Guide